Tamil literature: Medieval literature

-Tamil Muslim literature is eight centuries old.
-The earliest literary works of this coterie could be traced to the 14th century in the form of Palsanthmalai, a small work of eight stanzas.
-In 1572, Seyku Issaku, better known as Vanna Parimala Pulavar, published Aayira Masala Venru Vazhankum Adisaya Puranam detailing the Islamic principles and beliefs in a FAQ format.
-In 1592, Aali Pulavar wrote the Mikurasu Malai.

 Vijayanagar and Nayak period

 The period from 1300 CE to 1650 was a period of constant change in the political situation of Tamil Nadu.
 The Tamil country was invaded by the armies of the Delhi Sultanate and raided the Pandya kingdom.
 This overstretched the Delhi Sultanate to such an extent it collapsed soon after which triggered the rise of the Bahmani Sultans in the Deccan.
 Vijayanagar empire rose from the ashes of the kingdoms of Hoysalas and Chalukyas and eventually conquered the entire south India.
 The Vijayanagar kings appointed regional governors to rule various territories of their kingdom and Tamil Nadu was ruled by the Madurai Nayaks, Thanjavur Nayaks and Gingee Nayaks.
 This period saw a large output of philosophical works, commentaries, epics and devotional poems.
 A number of monasteries (Mathas) were established by the various Hindu sects and these began to play a prominent role in educating the people.
 Numerous authors were of either the Saiva or the Vaishnava sects.
 The Vijayanagar kings and their Nayak governors were ardent Hindus and they patronised these mathas.
 Although the kings and the governors of the Vijayanagar empire spoke Kannada and Telugu they encouraged the growth of Tamil literature as we find no slowing down in the literary output during this period.